sjkadali/Angular-SpringBoot-Project/README.md

 # Angular-SpringBoot-Project
-Project using Angular and SpringBoot
+Project using Angular,SpringBoot and MySQL.